7 Reasons Why It Is Important To Take Breaks From Work

 Studies from Gallup Poll showed that 5.6 per cent of full-time workers also said they were depressed as well as several studies have shown that even minor depression is related to poorer work performance.

 I've had clinical depression in the past and even minimal depression today due to the stress and workload.
 That's why I decided to write this blog about self-care.
 I want to let you know that if you can't self-care by yourself, then I am here to help.

 Also, if you remember the infamous Logan Paul walking into the suicide forest back in early 2018, you know that Japan workers are at higher risk of ending their life due to work.

 We're humans.
 We're social creatures.
 I myself, work as a blogger alone (physically) but there are plenty of ways I can communicate with other bloggers and influencers online.
 You may be working in an office cubical alone overnight and that's not healthy.

-This could lead you to depression, sleeplessness and even early onset dementia.
-In 2016, national survey showed that 60 per cent felt lonely, while 82.5 per cent thought loneliness was becoming more of an issue.
+This could lead you to depression, sleeplessness and even early-onset dementia.
+In 2016, the national survey showed that 60 per cent felt lonely, while 82.5 per cent thought loneliness was becoming more of an issue.

 When I started my online school and blog in 2016, I was happy.
 All I thought was "with work on my hands, I don't need to socialise."
 Oh boy was I wrong.

 I was working so hard and ignoring the people who I was close too.
 I felt so lonely and depressed.
 Even though I was socially awkward with social anxiety, I can't ignore people forever.

 - Secrets You Will Want To Know Blogging As An Introvert